IWILZ/FS2020-LCD-Panel/README.md

 ![picture 1](https://user-images.githubusercontent.com/94467184/144686894-c6397e9b-c9e7-4ae6-ac98-a33d2978ecd4.jpg)

-About the radio stack and due to the large number of planes with very different functionalities (for example, there are planes that have the standby frequency on the ADF and those that don't), it could be necessary to customize the program to obtain some function on different planes.
+About the radio stack and due to the large number of planes with very different functionalities (for example, some planes have the standby frequency for the ADF and others  don't), it could be necessary to customize the program to obtain some function on different aircrafts of your choice.

 ## **Why this project**
-This second project is a bit more complicated than the first **Switch/LED Panel** but anyway i will give you every useful informations to let you build your own panel.
+This project is a bit more complicated than the **Switch/LED Panel** but anyway i will give you every useful informations to let you build your own panel.

-Again i started with these main goals in mind:
+Again i started with these main goals in my mind:
 1. i wanted to build it using one of my Arduino(s) i had in my drawer
 2. i wanted to write some code for it so i didn't chose any "high-level" developing HW/SW platform (like Mobiflight for example).
-They are very powerful, but **i like to write my own code and solder some wires from scratch to obtain a flexible solution customized on my needs**
+They are very powerful, but **i like to write my own code and solder some wires from scratch to obtain a smart solution customized on my needs**
 3. i wanted to realize a simple, flexible and cheap panel

-Like my first project, you can use **an Arduino board of any type** (i used a Nano and the only limit is the number of I/O pins) plus some cheap other stuff like an encoder, a couple of LCDs and few LEDs and buttons.
+Like the **Switch/LED Panel**, you can use **an Arduino board of any type** (i used a Nano but the only limit is the number of I/O pins) plus some cheap other stuff like an encoder, a couple of LCDs and few LEDs and buttons.

 ## **What it does**
 This panel manages and shows the following parameters: